 Albufeira Restaurants

 There are some wonderful restaurants in Albufeira.
 As a solo traveller, I sometimes risk it and don’t make reservations, but I don’t recommend it!
-Especially in the summer months, make a reservation.
-Here are some of the best restaurants I ate at in Albufeira:

-- Windmill Restaurant is just a short drive from the historic center of Albuferia.
+- Windmill Restaurant is just a short drive from the historic center of Albufeira.
 Your dining experience is in an actual windmill with a great view!
 If you can only have one nice dinner on your Portugal itinerary, it should be here at Windmill Restaurant.
 There is a small menu of only a few items (limited vegetarian options).

 - Porto De Abrigo has local food primarily of fresh fish!
 I had the best time eating sardines and drinking sangria.
 The restaurant is beachside so it is the perfect place to just gaze out into the ocean.